timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_ci.md

 ## Testing the CI pipelines

-First test the backend CI pipelines by triggering a pipeline run, using `Dev Mode`:
+First test the backend CI pipelines by triggering a pipeline run, using `Manual Trigger`:

+Test the front end CI pipeline by triggering a pipeline run, using `Manual Trigger`:

 Click the pipeline run name to view the progress.
 After a few minutes, a successful result should look like this:

-Test the front end CI pipeline by triggering a pipeline run, using `Dev Mode`:

-Click the pipeline run name to view the progress.
-After a few minutes, a successful result should look like this:

-Next test boths CI pipelines with `Manual Trigger`.
 If all steps complete successfully, you can configure and test the CD Toolchain.